JustalK/TEMPLATE-NEXT-TYPESCRIPT/README.md

 This project use `eslint` and `prettier` for enforcing the style through the project.
 I also use `cypress` for managing the end-to-end test and the code coverage.

+For the internalization, I am using `React-i18n` and I also installed the `Phrase` connection.

 Finally, I am using `jsdoc` and `better-doc` for having a beautiful development documentation.

 ## Plan of the presentation